Fabio Ponsi

-Fabio Ponsi (born 12 February 2001) is an Italian footballer who plays as a left-back for club Modena.
+Fabio Ponsi (born 12 February 2001) is an Italian professional footballer who plays as a left-back for club Reggiana on loan from Catania.

 Club career

 Ponsi was raised in the youth system of Fiorentina and was first called up to Fiorentina's senior squad late in 2020.

 On 20 July 2021, Ponsi signed a three-year contract with Modena in Serie C. Modena was promoted to Serie B for the 2022–23 season.

 International career

 Ponsi was included in Italy's squad for the 2018 UEFA European Under-17 Championship, but remained on the bench in all games.